Seuli02/Data-Analytics-Dashboard/README.md

-# Data-Analytics-Dashboard
+# HR Analytics Dashboard
-I developed an interactive HR analytics dashboard using Power BI to visualize key employee metrics and attrition patterns.
+## Project Objective
+Developed an interactive HR Analytics Dashboard using Power BI to analyze and visualize employee data, focusing on attrition trends and workforce distribution.
+The dashboard provided key HR insights like average salary, age distribution, attrition rates, and employee count by department, role, and education level.
+This project helped HR stakeholders make data-driven decisions for improving employee retention and organizational planning.